johndvnguyen/project2Final/README.txt

 the median value from an array.
 While this returned the nearest neighbor I decided to use a priority queue to save the nodes that were visited along the traversal and order by distance.
 The code used for reference for the priority queue using a linked list was from: https://www.geeksforgeeks.org/priority-queue-using-linked-list/
+Weakness - Inititially we were trying to return an AirportList from the airport server, this caused large delays due to numerous seg faults and investigation.
+We eventually moved to using a Struct and union similar to the second project and this resolved many of the issues.
+Another weakness for this project was the in depth use of pointers and passing values between functions and programs.
+Without an IDE or debugger this was a lot more challenging.
+Strengths - By the end of the project I was much more familiar with the CMD debugger gdb, and using it to trace memory addresses.

 Ryan's contributions:
 I worked on implementing the prefix trie and search.
 I set up the connection